-- CCFD will schedule a review with our IT department to validate all Fire Prevention Accela users have the appropriate access for their assigned job.
-These permissions will be re-reviewed at least annually. - CCFD will establish and grant the minimum rights and permissions to each work group based on job function/task. - CCFD will assign users to the appropriate Acela group based on work group job function and task. - CCFD will establish a procedure to include the review of user access and permissions as part of the annual safety check/driver's license checks to ensure that rights and permissions are appropriate to job function/task.
-During this check supervisors already verify staff are maintaining required safety equipment, conducting required annual physicals, and verifying NV driver's licenses.
+- CCFD will review prior to the end of Q3 2025 with our IT department to validate all Fire Prevention Accela users have the appropriate access for their assigned job.
+These permissions will be re-reviewed annually. - CCFD will establish and grant the minimum rights and permissions to each work group based on job function/task upon completion of the review. - CCFD will assign users to the appropriate Acella group based on work group job function and task upon completion of the review. - CCFD will establish a procedure to include the review of user access and permissions as part of the annual safety check/driver's license checks to ensure that rights and permissions are appropriate to job function/task.
+During this check supervisors verify staff are maintaining the required safety equipment, conducting required annual physicals, and verifying NV driver's licenses.
+This check will be completed annually during the team members' birthday month.